mickelson/attract/Layouts.md

    * When `ttype` is `Transition.NewSelOverlay`, var will be the index of the new selection in the Overlay menu.

+   * When `ttype` is `Transition.ChangedTag`, var will be `Info.Favourite` if the favourite status of the current game was changed, and `Info.Tags` if a tag for the current game was changed.

    * When `ttype` is `Transition.ToGame`, `Transition.FromGame`,
      `Transition.EndNavigation`, or `Transition.HideOverlay`, `var` will be